grommet/grommet-cms/docs/page-management.md

 ![Recently Updated Pages](_media/recently-updated.png)

-Using the navigation bar, you can navigate to view lists of the various page types on Brand Central.
+Using the navigation bar, you can navigate to view lists of the various page types on your application.

 ![Page Types Dropdown](_media/page-types-dropdown.png)